Team-OperativeDiary/Equipment-Usage-Diary/README.md

    ```

-7. Move the config file to the app folder
+6. Move the config file to the repository folder